olimorris/onedarkpro.nvim/README.md

 }
 require("onedarkpro.utils").create_augroups(autocmds)
 ```
-> **Note:** The autocommand is useful if their is deviation from the theme's default configuration
+> **Note:** The autocommand is useful if there is deviation from the theme's default configuration

 #### Configuring styles/colors/highlight groups based on the theme
-When configuring the theme, it may be useful to apply different colors or styles depending on whether `onedark` or `onelight` are active.
+When configuring the theme, it may be useful to apply different colors or styles depending on whether `onedark` or `onelight` is active.
 This can be achieved by applying a conditional in the configuration:

 ```lua
 hlgroups = {